The Blank School engages Babson community members and leads research to create entrepreneurial leaders.

 - Babson College GEIRs in good standing can qualify for cap-exempt H-1B visa.

-- Access to premier co-working space at Babson’s Wellesley campus or its downtown Boston location at 100 High Street
+- Access to premier co-working space at Babson’s Wellesley campus.

 - Babson College’s GEIR program is connected to Babson through The Arthur M. Blank Center for Entrepreneurship, Babson’s hub for startups.
 Via the Blank Center, the GEIRs can access resources to help accelerate their business and assist in reaching the major milestones to qualify for H-1B status.